How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 Walk Dubrovnik’s Old Town Walls

-After spending a lovely few hours meandering around Cavtat and enjoying lunch, head straight back to the Old Town, where you’ll soon begin the UNESCO walk along the walls – the most popular thing to do in Dubrovnik Old Town!
+After spending a couple of hours in Cavtat, head straight back to the Old Town, where you’ll begin the UNESCO walk along the walls, one of the absolute best things to do in Dubrovnik Old Town, and this is the perfect time to head up there!

 3 DAY DUBROVNIK ITINERARY: DAY 3

-I recommend strolling over (it only takes ten minutes from Pile Gate), around an hour before your last evening meal (see the restaurant venue below) or if you’ve already eaten a substantial waterside lunch, stay here for a while longer, as they do light bites too!
+I recommend strolling over, around an hour before your last evening meal (see the restaurant venue below) or if you’ve already eaten a substantial waterside lunch, stay here for a while longer, as they do delicious light bites too!

 Last Dinner With A Seaview

-After pre-dinner cocktails, head back towards Pile Gate to finish up your trip in style with a stunning dinner by the sea, at the sought-after Nautika restaurant with beautiful Adriatic and Lovrijenac Fortress views!
+After pre-dinner cocktails, head back towards Pile Gate to finish your trip with a stunning dinner by the sea, at the sought-after Nautika restaurant near the landmark Lovrijenac Fortress!

-You definitely need to reserve ahead for tables with a view, especially as it’s a Michelin-starred restaurant and one of the best-loved in town for a quiet, romantic evening.
-Honestly, this place is special and I think this is the perfect way to end your three days in Dubrovnik!
+You definitely need to reserve ahead for tables with a view, especially as it’s a Michelin-starred restaurant and one of the best-loved in town for a quiet, romantic evening, the perfect venue for your last day of three days in Dubrovnik!

 If you’re looking for more ideas, I’ve shared all my favourite spots in this guide to the best restaurants in Dubrovnik old town!